sodium24/led-display/README.md

 # led-display Python Application Framework

-`led-display` is a free Python software framework designed as a user interface for running apps on a 64x64 LED matrix display, and usable with any size of display.
+`led-display` is a free Python software framework designed as a user interface for running apps on a 64x64 LED matrix display, though usable with any size of display.
 It is built on top of the [rpi-rgb-led-matrix](https://github.com/hzeller/rpi-rgb-led-matrix) library.
 Some of the features include:

 - Extensible with your new applications
 - Simple graphics and text display, abstracted through the use of controls